 Transform feedback for the currently bound transform feedback object is started and finished by calling respectively.
-Transform feedback is said to be active after a call to BeginTransformFeedback and inactive after a call to EndTransformFeedback. primitive-Mode is one of TRIANGLES, LINES, or POINTS, and specifies the output type of primitives that will be recorded into the buffer objects bound for transform feedback (see below). primitiveMode restricts the primitive types that may be rendered while transform feedback is active, as shown in table 2.17.
+Transform feedback is said to be active after a call to BeginTransformFeedback and inactive after a call to EndTransformFeedback.
+EndTransformFeedback first performs an implicit ResumeTransformFeedback (see below) if transform feedback is active and not paused. primitiveMode is one of TRIANGLES, LINES, or POINTS, and specifies the output type of primitives that will be recorded into the buffer objects bound for transform feedback (see below). primitiveMode restricts the primitive types that may be rendered while transform feedback is active, as shown in table 2.17.